PE and Sports Vision Statement

 Cornwall is a coastal county, being surrounded on three sides by water.
 We recognise that Cornish children are more likely to regularly participate in both beach activities and pool activities as they grow and develop (this is very different to the experiences of children in other rural and urban settings).
 As such we are committed to our offer being extended to include ‘open’ water environments like the sea, lakes, rivers etc as well as the traditional ‘closed’ water environment of a swimming pool.
 This will ensure all our children have the opportunity to develop their skills to be more confident in the closed and open water environments they regularly use and come into contact with.

-We offer a progression based approach to swimming and water confidence as we do with all other areas of learning.
+We offer a progression-based approach to swimming and water confidence as we do with all other areas of learning.
 Once children have mastered the skills needed in a closed water environment they then move to open water environments which take the children beyond physical swimming into becoming more aware and capable in managing and risk assessing these dynamic environments.
-It is important to note that water confidence is more then just being able to swim.
+It is important to note that water confidence is more than just being able to swim.
 Confidence in the pool does not necessarily transfer to confidence in the sea and as such it is important that children are not exposed to these dynamic environments until they are sufficiently robust and confident enough to manage them.
-To support with this we use a range of partners, voluntary and community organisations which are specialists in this area.
+To support with this, we use a range of partners, voluntary and community organisations which are specialists in this area.

 Closed water swim training